GriffinJohnston/ldrs/readme.md

 ## Frameworks

-LDRS can only be run in a client-side environment, so they should be excluded from SSR and SSG.
+LDRS can only be run in a client-side environment, so they need to be excluded from SSR and SSG.

 [📖 Next.js guide →](/framework-guides.md#nextjs)
 [📖 Astro guide →](/framework-guides.md#astro)
 [📖 Remix guide →](/framework-guides.md#remix)
 [📖 Gatsby guide →](/framework-guides.md#gatsby)

+## Where are the old React Components?

+They will continue to live on [npm](npmjs.com/package/@uiball/loaders), but are no longer maintained.
+That being said, switching to LDRS is pretty darn easy, and many of the loaders themselves have been improved.
+Give it a go, I dare you.
+I double dog dare you.

 ## Options